Maya – The Illusion of “Self” Part 3: The Nature of Reality

 So what exactly is this body of ours?

-Let’s see if we can deconstruct the hyper-fixation on our body as what we think of as being “US.”
+Let’s see if we can deconstruct the misguided perception that we are our body and what most of us think of as being “US.”

 Our body is a very sophisticated technology with an intelligence completely separate from our cognitive awareness of it.
-Every cell, every organ, and every tissue in our body possesses an intelligence, a software so to speak, that is performing an unimaginable number of very complex processes and activities that we are completely unaware of.
-We delude ourselves in thinking, we’re running the machine; it’s running itself independent of any and all cognitive awareness on our part.
+Every atom in our body is borrowed from the Earth to build every cell, every organ, and every tissue that makes up our body.
+Every cell possesses an intelligence, a software so to speak, that is performing an unimaginable number of very complex processes and activities that we are completely unaware of.
+We delude ourselves in thinking, we’re running the machine.
+It’s running itself independent of any and all cognitive awareness on our part.

-Made entirely from elements of Earth, it takes everything we eat or drink (which also comes from the Earth) and transforms it into the body that we temporarily inhabit, again, which is merely a living piece of the Earth.
-We aren’t living in these physical bodies, we’re “LIFE,” simply passing for a short while through and animating these bodies of ours.
-Just as birth is a passageway, death also is simply a passing through point; a doorway.
+Made entirely of elements from the Earth itself, it takes everything we eat or drink (which also comes from the Earth) and transforms it into the body that we temporarily inhabit, which again, is merely a living piece of the Earth.
+We aren’t “living” in these physical bodies, we are “LIFE” itself, simply passing for a short while through and animating these bodies of ours.
+Just as birth is a passageway, death also is simply a passing through point, a doorway.
 There are no beginnings and no endings, only transitions . . .

 To expand upon that, if you’re reading this, my suspicion is that right now, you think of yourself as being “alive.”
-But, what does it mean to think you’re alive right now and will someday die?
-That’s an understandable perspective if we think that we ARE the body, but, consider for a moment that you’re neither dead nor alive.
-You’re both in every moment!
+But what does it mean to think you’re alive right now and will someday die?
+That’s an understandable perspective if we think that we ARE the body, but consider for a moment that you’re neither dead nor alive.
+You’re not uniformly dead or alive in any given moment, you’re both in every moment!

 In short, from birth until around 25 years of age we grow up; from 25 on we simply grow old, with every breath along our journey containing both life and death.
 Again, in the physical sense of our body, we’re neither living nor dead, we’re both.